odholden/SpartaInventory/README.md

 * test username: test@spartaglobal.com
 * password: test123

+## Testing instructions

+This app uses the following for testing:

+* Rspec for tests and assertions
+* FactoryGirl for mocking database models
+* Faker for creating test data

+The testing command is `bundle exec rspec`.
+You will need to ensure `bundle install` has been run previously to install the above gems for testing.

 ## The Task

 As a team of 4 developers we were given the task of adding features and fixing bugs for a web application that is currently in use by staff at Sparta Global.